 - A Standard Change is documented, low risk, low cost, occurs frequently, and is thoroughly understood by the Change Advisory Board (CAB).
-The change only needs to be approved by the CAB once before it is added to a list of Standard Changes.
-After that, Standard Changes do not need to go through the approval process. - A Normal Change is undocumented and it is unknown how the Change might affect the system.
+The Change only needs to be approved by the CAB once before it is added to a list of Standard Changes. - A Normal Change is undocumented and it is unknown how the Change might affect the system.
 Though the CAB must approve the Change before implementation, it is not considered a high priority, and can be addressed during the regular CAB meeting time. - An Emergency Change is a break in the system and must be addressed immediately so that the system can resume operation.
-Since the change is critical, it requires immediate attention from either the CAB or Emergency Change Advisory Board (ECAB).
+Since the Change is critical, it requires immediate attention from either the CAB or Emergency Change Advisory Board (ECAB).